 SUNFISH Part 2

 SUNFISH Part 2 is the randomized, double‑blinded, placebo‑controlled portion of the SUNFISH study in 180 non-ambulant patients with Type 2 (71%) or Type 3 (29%) SMA.
-Patients were randomized with 2:1 ratio to receive either Evrysdi at the therapeutic dose (see section 4.2) or placebo.
+Patients were randomized with 2:1 ratio to receive either risdiplam at the therapeutic dose (see section 4.2) or placebo.
 Randomization was stratified by age group (2 to 5, 6 to 11, 12 to 17, 18 to 25 years old).

 The median age of patients at the start of treatment was 9.0 years old (range 2‑25 years old), the median time between onset of initial SMA symptoms to first treatment was 102.6 (1‑275) months.
 Overall, 30% were 2 to 5 years of age, 32% were 6 to 11 years of age, 26% were 12‑17 years of age, and 12% were 18 to 25 years of age at study enrolment.
 Of the 180 patients included in the study, 51% were female, 67% Caucasian and 19% Asian.
 At baseline, 67% of patients had scoliosis (32% of patients with severe scoliosis).
 Patients had a mean baseline MFM32 score of 46.1 and Revised Upper Limb Module (RULM) score of 20.1.
-The baseline demographic characteristics were balanced between Evrysdi and placebo arms with the exception of scoliosis (63% of patients in the Evrysdi arm and 73% of patients in the placebo control).
+The baseline demographic characteristics were balanced between risdiplam and placebo arms with the exception of scoliosis (63% of patients in the risdiplam arm and 73% of patients in the placebo control).

-The primary analysis for SUNFISH Part 2, the change from baseline in MFM32 total score at Month 12, showed a clinically meaningful and statistically significant difference between patients treated with Evrysdi and placebo.
+The primary analysis for SUNFISH Part 2, the change from baseline in MFM32 total score at Month 12, showed a clinically meaningful and statistically significant difference between patients treated with risdiplam and placebo.
 The results of the primary analysis and key secondary endpoints are shown in Table 4, Figure 3, and Figure 4.

 Table 4.
 Summary of efficacy in patients with later‑onset SMA at month 12 of treatment (SUNFISH Part 2)